PaddiM8/luno-lei/content/_index.md

 For example, the words for `small`, `huge`, `size`, `measure`, `reduce`, `smaller`, `biggest` etc. can be derived from the same root word using simple grammatical rules.
-When derivatives of base words are not enough, words are combined in descriptive and creative ways to express different concepts.
+When derivations of base words are not enough, words are combined in descriptive and creative ways to express different concepts.